azsk/DevOpsKit/Contributing.md

 # Contributing to DevOps Kit

-Welcome, and thank you for showing interest in contributing to DevOps Kit !
+Welcome, and thank you for showing interest in contributing to Secure DevOps Kit !
 To get an overview of Secure DevOps Kit you can refer to our [documentation repository]( https://github.com/azsk/DevOpsKit-docs.)
 The goal of this document is to provide a high-level overview of how you can get involved in contribution.